RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   * You can now only grab one fossil in Mt.
 Moon (it doesn't matter which you will get the same item)
   * The second fossil check can be gotten in the Pokémon Lab Experiment Room after you have gotten the one in Mt.
 Moon and revived enough fossils (set by an option)
 * The Vending Machines and Game Corner Prize Room Item/TM exchange have been changed to work like Poké Marts instead of using a multi-choice menu
+* Moved the southern extra boulders on Route 12 further south so that you can no longer fish on Route 12 while coming from Route 13 without surf/strength
 * Moved the Bicycle checks for Cycling Road to actually be on Cycling Road instead of in the Gates before it
 * The Nurse in Silph Co. will still heal you even after Silph Co. has been liberated
 * The Seafoam Islands entrances have been swapped back to match the vanilla game.
 A new option has been added to `shuffle_dungeons` that will swap them